Downtown Dental Excellence offers

 What are some Oral Surgery Procedures?

 Oral surgery is not just one thing.
-Instead, there are a variety of different procedures that fall under the umbrella of this term.
+Instead, there are a variety of procedures that fall under the umbrella of this term.
 Below are some of the different surgical procedures that are categorized as “oral surgery”:

 Dental Implants

-Dental implants are a common dental procedure, and are used to fill in the gap where a tooth is missing.
+Dental implants are a common dental procedure and are used to fill in the gap where a tooth is missing.
 This is done by installing a titanium rod into the jawbone, which is then attached to a false tooth with an abutment.
 This procedure is only possible if the jawbone is strong enough to support the implant.
 If it is not, other options—such as a dental bridge—will need to be considered.

 Tooth replacement is extremely important.
 If a patient goes too long with a gap caused by a missing tooth, they open themselves up to a variety of different oral health risks.
 These include: